 Society’s Limitations on Authenticity

-Society often prioritizes its own needs and desires, and authentic individuals who can meet those needs without clashing with society’s core roles may become more attractive, loved, and supported.
+Society often prioritizes its needs and desires, and authentic individuals who can meet those needs without clashing with society’s core roles may become more attractive, loved, and supported.

-However, many authentic people don’t fit with society’s norms and rules.
+However, many authentic people don’t fit society’s norms and rules.
 If you do fit in without issues, you might experience benefits like higher status, love, and support from society (or at least an increased likelihood of it).

 How Can We Measure or Evaluate Our Level of Authenticity?